mikeizbicki/cmc-csci143/week_09/README.md

 1. There will be a quiz on the `notes.pdf` file.

+   1. Quiz will allow arbitrary references, but no access to postgresql

+   1. You will not pass the quiz if you are not able to navigate the references

 1. References:

     1. https://www.postgresql.org/docs/current/transaction-iso.html

-       responsible for:
-       1. "read committed", and "repeatable read" isolation levels
+       responsible for: `READ COMMITTED`, and `REPEATABLE READ` isolation levels

-       not responsible for:
+       not responsible for: `SERIALIZABLE` isolation level
-       1. "serializable" isolation level

     1. https://www.postgresql.org/docs/current/explicit-locking.html

-       responsible for everything
+       responsible for: table/row-level locks, deadlocks

+       not responsible for: page-level locks, advisory locks

 **High level:**